 The insurance-based health care model has been the main currency of the health care industry in the US for the longest time.
 However, in recent years, Direct Primary Care and Concierge Medicine has evolved as one of the best alternatives to insurance-based health care.

-Concierge medicine is an emerging membership-based health care model wherein patients can receive direct medical care from their concierge doctors without dealing with insurance and corporate companies.
+Concierge medicine is an emerging membership-based health care model wherein patients can receive enhanced access and more personalized direct medical care from their concierge doctors.
+While the membership fee covers these enhanced services, many concierge practices still work with insurance companies for other covered medical services.

 1. Doctor-Patient Relationship: A major differentiator between Concierge Medicine and insurance is the connection that patients can establish with their physicians.
 In Concierge Medicine, you subscribe to a particular primary care physician, and you are welcome to get in touch with them whenever needed.